reharr4/Train-Schedule/README.md

-# Train-Schedule
+## Train-Schedule
-Week 7, Firebase - Homework
+#Week 7, Firebase - Homework

+Used JS, jQuery, Bootstrap, Moment.js, and Firebase to update a train schedule and train times.

+Start out with a train to the North Pole once a year.
+If the user wants other transportation options, they can add more train names, destinations, desired start times, and frequency of trains.

+Portfolio link:
+file:///C:/Users/achel/Desktop/Responsive-Portfolio/portfolio.html